utsav0/daily-dev-tips/src/pages/posts/css-drop-shadow-vs-box-shadow.md

 </div>
 ```

-As you can see one is going to be a raw example, one will have a box-shadow and the third will have the drop-shadow.
+As you can see, one will be a raw example, one will have a box shadow, and the third will have a drop shadow.

 ## CSS Box Shadow

-You probably have seen and used the box-shadow before, it's a cool feature and adds a shadow to our "box".
+You probably have seen and used the box-shadow before.
+It's a cool feature and adds a shadow to our "box".

 It works like this: